bjdawson23/applied-ml-branton/notebooks/project02/README.md

 ### 3.4 Execute

-This project includes demo code.
+This project includes demo code and completed analysis notebooks.
 Run the demo Python modules to confirm everything is working.

 In VS Code terminal, run: